NRHartFRC/web3-token-exchange/README.md

 <!-- LEGAL -->

 ## **Legal**
-As of 2023, the US government has regulated the cryptocurrency market.
+As of 2023, the US federal government and the Securities Exchange Commision (SEC) has regulated the cryptocurrency market.
 Regulations include, but are not limited to:
-- Know-Your-Customer (KYC): Refers to the dApp's obligation to confirm identity and background checks of it's users
+- Know Your Customer (KYC): Refers to the dApp's obligation to confirm identity and background checks of it's users
 - Anti-Money Laundering (AML): Refers to regulation for crime prevention

 <p align="right"><a href="#readme-top">back to top</a></p>

 ## Getting Started

-To begin trading, follow the simple steps.
+To begin trading, follow these simple steps to get started today!

 ### Prerequisites